SIMPLY SMILES – Mission Trips to South Dakota

 Text by Tina Olsen, Photo by Erick Olsen

-In the summer of 2021, a group from Norfolk’s Church of Christ UCC will travel to the Cheyenne River Reservation to spend a week with the Lakota Sioux tribe in South Dakota.
-From June 20 to 26, participants will work with the organization Simply Smiles to serve the needs of the Lakota community while learning about their culture and history.
+In the summer of 2022, a group from Norfolk’s Church of Christ UCC will travel to the Cheyenne River Reservation to spend a week with the Lakota Sioux tribe in South Dakota.
+Participants will work with the organization Simply Smiles to serve the needs of the Lakota community while learning about their culture and history.

 This past summer, a Church of Christ-led group of 14 spent a week living and working on the reservation, located in La Plant, S.D.
 The focus of this work-camp trip was planning and leading multiple activities each weekday to provide a summer camp experience for between 25 and 50 Lakota children.
 Activities included reading quietly, building and launching rockets, playing disc golf, and working on countless arts and crafts.